robert17/iotf-rtd/docs/getting_started/register/index.rst

   2015-12-19T00:35:05.689215+00:00 python-sample:MyFirstDevice     greeting: {"hello": "world", "x": 8}
   2015-12-19T00:35:06.688842+00:00 python-sample:MyFirstDevice     greeting: {"hello": "world", "x": 9}

-Finally, if you return to the IoTF dashboard and scroll down to ``Device Events`` you will be able to see all the events that you just sent.
+Finally, if you return to the Watson IoT platform dashboard and scroll down to ``Device Events`` you will be able to see all the events that you just sent.

 .. image:: dashboard_events.png
     :align: center